- Home

 OUR CARCHAEOLOGISTS

-Today, Kip Motor Company employs twelve carchaeologist comprised of experienced journey men and women as well as apprentices and interns.
-By employing a combination of old world skills, our knowledge of period manufacturing processes, and cutting edge technology, we are able to ensure yesterday’s antique/collector vehicle can be restored,
+Today, Kip Motor Company employs eleven carchaeologist comprised of experienced journey men and women as well as apprentices and interns with almost 200 years of combined experience.
+By employing a combination of old-world skills, our knowledge of period manufacturing processes, and cutting-edge technology, we can ensure yesterday’s antique/collector vehicle can be restored, maintained, and preserved for current and future generations to enjoy.

 Brandon Foster